Rosie Huntington-Whiteley: Career

+In May 2024, Huntington-Whiteley announced her departure from Rose Inc. after its acquisition by AA Investments, following the bankruptcy of its joint venture partner, Amyris Inc.

 Personal life

 Since 2010, she has been in a relationship with actor Jason Statham.
 In January 2016, her representative confirmed they had become engaged.
-Their son was born on June 24, 2017.
+Their son was born on 24 June 2017.
 In August 2021, she announced they were expecting their second child together.
-Their daughter was born on February 2, 2022.
+Their daughter was born on 2 February 2022.
+They lived in California for a number of years before moving back to London in 2020.
+In a 2021 interview with The Sunday Times, Huntington-Whiteley expressed a desire to raise and educate their children in Britain.

 She used to smoke, as she said in an interview with David Letterman: "I got a work placement at a modelling agency and then I spent the week making coffee and picking up the telephone and smoking cigarettes and drinking wine at 11 AM, it was very Ab Fab".
 She last publicly smoked in 2012 and has since quit.